aalcaraz851/aalcaraz851.github.io/_posts/2021-09-28-Blog-6-munki_MDM_tool.markdown

 You can see all the package receipts on your Mac by running pkgutil --pkgs You can narrow that down a bit by using grep:

-pkgutil --pkgs | grep munki
+<h3>pkgutil --pkgs | grep munki</h3>

 Then you can get even more detail by running pkgutil

---pkg-info com.googlecode.munki.app
+<h3>--pkg-info com.googlecode.munki.app </h3>

 to see when the package was installed and what version was installed in MunkiAdmin, add docklib as a managed install to the common_software manifest.
 In your client device, go ahead and run

- sudo managedsoftwareupdate -vvv --checkonly
+ <h3>sudo managedsoftwareupdate -vvv --checkonly </h3>

 and you should see that Munki is deciding to install docklib based on the absence of the receipt.
-Once you install docklib using Managed Software Center, run sudo managedsoftwareupdate -vvv --checkonly again, and you should see Munki considers docklib installed based on the presence of the receipt.
+Once you install docklib using Managed Software Center, run

+<h3>sudo managedsoftwareupdate -vvv --checkonly </h3>

+again, and you should see Munki considers docklib installed based on the presence of the receipt.